fridalannerstrom/dogsitter/README.md

 ### Bugs
 Detail any bugs encountered during development, how they were resolved, and unresolved bugs (contrast issues, H3 before H2, aria-label missing).

+### Features
+contact form removal for simpler contact, list in about section to showcase myself more, contact information in contact page.

 ---